 Common challenges that impact mental health

-Whether you are working remotely or in an office, several factors can have a major impact on your mental health, including:
+Whether you are working location independent or in an office, several factors can have a major impact on your mental health, including:

 Overcoming mental health challenges